FENECON Industrial XL Operating Instructions

 • Dispose of operating and auxiliary materials in accordance with the applicable safety data sheets.

-• The packaging material must be disposed of in an environmentally friendly manner.
+• Dispose of the packaging material in an environmentally friendly manner.

 Batteries